writethedocs/www/docs/conf/eu/2015/news/eu-early-tickets-videos-cfp.md

 an overwhelmingly positive and supportive response from our documentarians all over the world.

-Here are some updates that you might like to know as we're drawing our CFP to a close and hacking at the details of the schedule and activities.
+Here are some updates that you might like to know as the call for proposals draws to a close and ticket sales are in full swing.

+## Call for Proposals Reminder

+If you haven't submitted your proposal yet, you still have until the [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) ends **Tomorrow, June 15th Midnight CET**.

+Our community is full of amazing people, and we'd love to have you come and share your experiences with us.
+We will be announcing the conference program on **July 1st, 2015**.

 ## Early-Bird Tickets Sold Out